Council housing fraud

 You may be fined or sent to prison if the fraud is serious.

 Housing fraud includes:

-- not telling the truth when applying for a property - eg claiming to have children when you don’t
+- not telling the truth when applying for a property - for example claiming to have children when you do not

 - sub-letting a property without permission

 - living in a property after someone has died without the right to do so

 How councils check for housing fraud